octobercms/docs/ajax-javascript-api.md

 <a name="global-events"></a>
 ## Global AJAX events

-The AJAX framework triggers several events on the updated elements, form, and the window object.
+The AJAX framework triggers several events on the updated elements, triggering element, form, and the window object.
 The events are triggered regardless on which API was used - the data attributes API or the JavaScript API.

 Event | Description
 ------------- | -------------